Invisalign Massapequa Park · Long Island

 Does getting Invisalign hurt?

-Your mouth will probably feel a bit sore right after starting Invisalign or switching to a new set of trays.
+Your mouth will probably feel a bit sore after starting Invisalign or switching to a new set of trays.
 Don’t worry—this means that it’s working!
 It is applying new pressure to your teeth to move them.
 Fortunately, this discomfort tends to be minor and goes away after a day or so.
 You can take OTC medication to make the adjustment period more comfortable as well.

 How long does Invisalign take?